 These are pressure point therapy wrist bands.
 Most people discount this remedy because it "sounds" like a gimmick.
 They work!
 There is also an electronic shock version but, the non-electric ones work just fine.
 The nice thing about this remedy is that they can be added along with any of the other remedies without conflicting with them.
 I try to keep at least one pair around for those that didn't prepare but too often, people walk off the boat forgetting that they have them on.
 Many drug stores carry these bands as a cure for morning sickness.

 That's right.
 Plain old ginger root.
 You can get this stuff in pill form, candied, raw, powdered, as a paste, dehydrated, in cookies.........well, you get the idea.
-Ginger settles your stomach quickly and, just like with Sea Band ® , ginger can be added along with any of the other remedies without conflicting with them.
-I try to keep ginger candy on the boat and I can cure a good number of people with a combination of ginger candy and Sea Bands.
-Don't rely on me having either of them though.
+Ginger settles your stomach quickly and, just like with Sea Band ® and motioneaze ®, ginger can be added along with any of the other remedies without conflicting with them.
+I try to keep ginger candy on the boat and I can cure a good number of people with a combination of ginger candy, motioneaze ® and Sea Bands ®.
+Don't rely on me having any of them on the boat.

 Just one more note.
 Some people have a tendency to "over do" a good thing when they're on vacation.
 Go easy on the dinner the night before and breakfast in the morning before you go out.
 Don't stuff yourself.
 Don't get drunk the night before (hangovers are even worse out at sea) and get a good nights sleep.